 Surviving the Loss of Your Home

-This article is written in response to the wildfires in Napa, Mendocino & Sonoma Counties.
+This article is in response to the wildfires in Hawaii.

 I lost my home in the 1991 Oakland Firestorm.
-As such, my heart goes out to the residents of Napa, Mendocino and Sonoma counties whose homes were damaged or destroyed, to the firefighters and first responders who have risked and are risking their lives, as well as to the community, which will also experience the aftermath of such devastating fires.
-I am also an attorney who specializes in handling insurance claims for policyholders and had the stress and challenge of handling my own claim with my insurer, as well as assisting many other Oakland Firestorm survivors in handling their claims.
+As such, my heart goes out to the residents of Lahaina and those in other locations in Hawaii whose homes were damaged or destroyed, to the firefighters and first responders who have risked and are risking their lives, the numerous volunteers who are giving aid to the fire survivors, as well as to the community, which will also experience the aftermath of such devastating fires.
+I am an attorney who specializes in handling insurance claims for policyholders and had the stress and challenge of handling my own claim with my insurer, as well as assisting many other Oakland Firestorm survivors and survivors of subsequent wildfires in handling their claims.